- Search The Registry

 While Rube Foster continued to run the Leland Giants Baseball Club, Leland started a new baseball corporation in October 1909 called "Leland's Chicago Giants Baseball Club" or, in short, "Chicago Giants" opening his offices at 2551 State Street in Chicago.
 He signed Bill Lindsay as his first pitcher.
 Foster changed the Leland Giants' name to the Chicago American Giants, and Leland's team became the Chicago Giants.
 Frank Leland produced and worked with well-known pre-Negro league baseball players: Bill Lindsay, Walter Ball, Harry Buckner, William Horn, George Hopkins, Harry Hyde, William Monroe, George Wright, Harry Moore, Pete Burns, Lewis Reynolds, William Smith, Dangerfield Talbert, Bert Jones, Nathan Harris, Rube Foster, and Andrew Campbell.

 In his life outside of baseball, Frank Leland served as a clerk in the Criminal Court, a clerk in the Circuit Court, a clerk in the Board of Review, a Deputy Sheriff, and a member of the Board of County Commissioners in Cook County in Chicago, Illinois.

 Frank Leland died on November 14, 1914, at his home, 2348 Dearborn Street.
-He was married to a woman named Finnie, according to his death certificate.
-Also on his death certificate, the undertaker appears to have marked Leland's death as Aortic Insufficiency due to exhaustion.
+According to his death certificate, he was married to a woman named Finnie.
+Also, on his death certificate, the undertaker appears to have marked Leland's death as Aortic Insufficiency due to exhaustion.
 He was buried at the Lincoln Cemetery in Chicago, Illinois.